 SpareBank 1 Nord-Norge (SPXXF) Gets a Hold Rating from Kepler Capital

-Kepler Capital analyst Christoffer Adams maintained a Hold rating on SpareBank 1 Nord-Norge (SPXXF) yesterday and set a price target of NOK63.00.
+In a report released yesterday, Christoffer Adams from Kepler Capital maintained a Hold rating on SpareBank 1 Nord-Norge (SPXXF), with a price target of NOK63.00.
 The company’s shares closed last Wednesday at $8.82.

-According to TipRanks.com, Adams has 0 stars on 0-5 stars ranking scale with an average return of -13.7% and a 31.1% success rate.
-Adams covers the Financial sector, focusing on stocks such as Erste Group Bank AG, Helgeland Sparebank, and Deutsche Bank AG.
+According to TipRanks.com, Adams ‘ ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -14.0% and a 31.5% success rate.
+Adams covers the Financial sector, focusing on stocks such as Helgeland Sparebank, Deutsche Bank AG, and Sparebanken Vest.

-Currently, the analyst consensus on SpareBank 1 Nord-Norge is a Hold with an average price target of $6.21.
+SpareBank 1 Nord-Norge has an analyst consensus of Hold, with a price target consensus of $6.28.

 See today’s analyst top recommended stocks >>